Shomrim (neighborhood watch group): Shomrim London, Stamford Hill

 Stamford Hill Shomrim have on many occasions received public praise from the higher ranks, as on one occasion by Metropolitan Police Superintendent David Grainger after a successful double arrest for burglary.
 They have been lauded by Deputy Mayor for Policing and Crime Stephen Greenhalgh.
 In June 2014 Stamford Hill Shomrim received a formal commendation award from the outgoing Hackney Police Borough Commander, Chief Superintendent Matthew Horne.
 On 12 June 2015, Shomrim volunteers were publicly commended for their help in identifying two suspects who slashed the tyres of many vehicles in the Stamford Hill area.
 On 5 February 2015, Metropolitan Police Deputy Commissioner Craig Mackey attended a Shomrim event as guest of honour and spoke highly of the work Shomrim do.
 This event was also attended by the then Minister for Justice Simon Hughes MP.

 In August 2014, Stamford Hill Shomrim organised its first annual Community Engagement Event where an estimated six thousand people participated, for advice on crime prevention and bike marking.
 In July 2015 Shomrim held a similar event where Senior members of Scotland Yard's police force attended including the Deputy Mayor for Policing and Crime Stephen Greenhalgh and Met Police Deputy Assistant Commissioner Helen Ball alongside Hackney borough commander Chief Supt Simon Lawrence.
 This is now a planned annual event.

-As well as helping the community and police with catching offenders and reducing general crime in the area, Shomrim were singled out for their help in bring offenders of anti-Semitic crime to justice.
-The Hackney Police Borough Commander was quoted as saying that 27 per cent of anti-Semitic perpetrators in Hackney are caught and charged or cautioned, and "Shomrim have played a huge part in that by alerting us of crimes and providing evidence to bring offenders to justice".
+As well as helping the community and police with catching offenders and reducing general crime in the area, Shomrim were singled out for their help in bring offenders of antisemitic crime to justice.
+The Hackney Police Borough Commander was quoted as saying that 27 per cent of antisemitic perpetrators in Hackney are caught and charged or cautioned, and "Shomrim have played a huge part in that by alerting us of crimes and providing evidence to bring offenders to justice".

-MAGEN Chicago Shomrim

-MAGEN Chicago Shomrim is a 501(c)(3) non-profit community safety organization serving the Jewish community in Chicago and the greater Chicagoland area.
-Founded in 2016 by Chiam Naiditch, the organization is based in Skokie, Illinois and operates under the motto "Protecting Our Community From Within."

-History

-MAGEN Chicago Shomrim was established in 2016 with the mission of empowering the Jewish community to protect their homes, synagogues, and neighborhoods.
-The organization has grown to serve communities throughout northern Chicago and surrounding areas, working closely with local law enforcement agencies.